Last modified on December 20th, 2021

 Ensuring a prospective renter has a seamless experience from start to finish means making sure your leasing and screening processes are also modernized.
 The days of asking renters to fill out paper applications and drop them off in-person are over.
 With online rental applications, the prospective resident simply fills out the application and pays the fee via credit card, saving your team time and eliminating the error-prone process of manual entry.

 In addition to online applications, you can utilize instant tenant screening for credit, eviction, and criminal reports.
-If the prospective renter meets your screening criteria, you will receive the “approved” decision, so you can move on to issuing the lease.
+If the prospective renter meets your screening criteria, you will receive the “approved” result, so you can move on to issuing the lease.
 Luckily, the majority of tenants today are already comfortable with signing a lease online.
 For example, 54% of renters used a computer to sign their current lease.
 The online lease feature also allows for customization and e-signing, so your applicant can complete the transaction with the swipe of a finger.

 3. Elevate the Resident Experience